Travelling with Baby and Toddler Checklist contains affiliate links.

 I really enjoy using the soft yellow light, along with the sound of rain when feeding Olive before bedtime.
 It causes drooping eyelids for us both.

 We found the Hatch equally invaluable while we were away in both giving Olive a familiar sound that she associates with sleep and in blocking out the unusual sounds of somewhere new.
+Indeed, even at two years old we still travel with the Hatch to provide a familiar light in her room at night.

 6. The best travel highchair